Electricity Laws and Incentives in Rhode Island

 Clean Diesel Grant

-The Rhode Island Clean Diesel Fund provides companies with reimbursement grants to reduce emissions from heavy-duty diesel vehicles.
-Qualified vehicle improvements include vehicle replacements, engine repowers, conversions to alternative vehicle fuels, idle reduction technologies, and other fuel-efficient technologies.
-To be eligible, vehicles must be registered with the Rhode Island Department of Motor Vehicles, and 50% of the vehicle miles travelled or hours of operation must be in Rhode Island for at least five years following receiving the grant.
-(Reference Rhode Island General Laws 31-47.3-5.1)
+The Rhode Island Clean Diesel Fund provides fleet operators, businesses, local and state government entities, schools districts, and other qualifying entities with reimbursement grants to reduce emissions from medium- and heavy-duty diesel vehicles.
+Eligible projects include on-road, non-road, and marine vehicle, engine, and equipment replacements.
+Eligible technology includes new diesel, alternative fuel, and zero emission vehicles.
+Eligible on-road vehicles must be registered and domiciled in Rhode Island, and 50% of the vehicle miles travelled or hours of operation must be in Rhode Island for at least five years after receiving the grant.
+For more information, including additional eligibility requirements, see the Rhode Island Department of Environmental Management Diesel Emissions Reduction Act website.

 Electric Vehicle Emissions Inspection Exemption

-Electric Vehicle (EV) Charging Station Incentive – National Grid
+Electric Vehicle (EV) Charging Station Incentive – Rhode Island Energy

-National Grid offers commercial customers rebates of up to 100% of installation costs for select Level 2 or direct current fast charging (DCFC) stations at workplaces, businesses, multi-unit dwellings, universities, and medical campuses.
-For more information, including eligible equipment, see the National Grid Electric Transportation and Charging Programs website.
+Rhode Island Energy offers commercial customers rebates of up to 100% of installation costs for select Level 2 or direct current fast charging (DCFC) stations at workplaces, businesses, multi-unit dwellings, universities, and medical campuses.
+For more information, including eligible equipment, see the Rhode Island Energy Electric Transportation and Charging Programs website.

 Electric Vehicle (EV) Infrastructure Support